 3. Collusion therefore culpability to that murder.

-“Guilty as charged M’lord” said Jack dropping his head into his hands.
+“Guilty as charged M’lord” said Jack in a cracked voice while dropping his head into his hands.
+A hubub ensued as gasps were heard and girls sobbed openly into kerchiefs.

+The chandelier shook, she belched her breath of green clouds over the room which left the stench of rotting flesh.
+The gallery of men and women rose to their feet banging, jeering and scraping chairs on the floors.
 “Silence!
-Silence I say! or the lot of you will be held in contempt” The Judge roared banging the gavel once more.
+Silence I say! or the lot of you will be held in contempt” The Judge roared; banging the gavel once more.

-Once the hubub had died down the court awarded Mrs. Ogre all monies, businesses and homes; that the offending couple had accrued.
-Mrs. Ogre satisfied with the outcome, went on to live as happily as one would in the circumstances, without her dear husband who was long dead and with wealth beyond belief.
+The hubub eventually died down and the court awarded Mrs. Ogre all monies, businesses and homes.
+All that the offending couple had accrued.
+Mrs. Ogre satisfied with the outcome, went on her way.
+She was to live as happily as one would in the circumstances, without her dear husband who was long dead by the hand of those villainous pair, ( with wealth beyond belief).

-The punishment of Jack and his mother was not made public, but some said Mrs Widow Ogre became fat, some said she became round in stature, and suffered from awful bouts of flatulence for many a year; but mostly they kept quiet at least when in her company.
+The punishment of Jack and his mother was not made public; neither were seen again.
+Mrs Widow Ogre became fat, some said she suffered bouts of heinous depression, and awful flatulence for many a year; but mostly the town’s folk kept quiet and kept their distance.

 Inspector Checker was made Chief Super intendant and given new uniforms for his men and a brand new station house.
-The Judge retired and lived a quiet life in a small cottage deep in the woods, with a few chickens a goat and a cow named Milky White.
+The Judge retired, he lived a quiet life in a small cottage deep in the woods, with a few chickens a goat and a cow named Milky White.